shangeth/Vehicle_Speed_Estimation/approaches.md

 ##### why is that so?
 CNNs consider only the current data which you provide, it learns for some cars and road positions the speed has to be something.
 ![](Images/img1.png)

-But the problem is the same arrangement can be seen also when the speed = 0,
+But the problem is the same arrangement can be seen also when the speed = 0, So the CNN model doen't actually learn/observe the movement, rather it learns the positions and placements of vehicles,..etc.